BetterDiscord/BetterDiscord/README.md

 **Public Servers:**
 A menu for displaying public servers.
 [Serverlist](https://github.com/Jiiks/BetterDiscordApp/blob/master/serverlist.json)

+**Custom CSS**
+BetterDiscord supports custom CSS for styling Discord to your liking.

 **Spoilers**
 Add spoilers to your chat, simply add [!s] to your message.